IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 ### Configuring Trendlines

-By default trendlines are not displayed on the igxFinancialChart.
+By default trendlines are not displayed on the Angular financial chart component.
 When a trendline is displayed, it is the same trendline displayed on all chart panes.
 You can also customize the default settings of the trendline.

 The following code demonstrates how to set the color and thickness of the trendline.